 When it comes to sizing, I found them fitting true to my Nike size.
 So if you’re a regular footer or a bit in either way – do the same thing.
 As for wide footers, I highly recommend trying them out in store first since the width of the shoe can get a little bit tricky & different for everyone.

 The only nitpick I did find was mesh material not completely resting on my foot – there was little to almost none volume around the toe area.
 Yet, that awesome neoprene midfoot sort of redeemed all of that without comfort/containment being hindered that much.
 Another than that, the fit was simply solid.

 Thanks to that fairly massive swoosh shield taking its place on the lateral side of the midfoot, lateral containment itself was freaking off the charts.
 Probably only Shaq with Westbrook’s explosiveness could bust his foot over the footbed in these bad boys.

 The heel was nice too.
 Both internal & external heel counters were confidently locking my heel into place, as the lacing system did its own thing by pushing my heel down and keeping it that way all the way through.
-While that pretty aggressive heel mold was making sure my heel doesn’t move vertically.
+While that pretty aggressive heel mold was making sure my heel didn’t move vertically.
 So that being said, heel slippage or other issues related to heel was non-existent.

 The outsole is definitely not the widest in the game – yet it’s flat and does feature a fairly sharp-edged outrigger in the forefoot – so it was enough to make me feel stable when performing shifty moves.

-When you lace-up a pair of ball shoes before the match and then completely forget about them even existing on your feet the first second you step on-court, letting only basketball control your mind & body – that’s my definition of a well-made basketball sneaker.
+When you lace-up a pair of ball shoes before the match and then completely forget about them even existing on your feet the first second you step on the court, letting only basketball control your mind & body – that’s my definition of a well-made basketball sneaker.
 And the HP ’18 was exactly IT.
 There’s no gimmicks… Just pure performance… If that’s what you need – I wouldn’t look any further than that.